2008 Maldivian presidential election: Background

 The election was initially planned to be held on 4 October, but had to be delayed after the Majlis (national assembly) did not pass necessary reforms on time.

 The incumbent, President Gayoom, in power since 1978, ran for another five-year term.
 According to the new Constitution, which came into effect on 7 August 2008, Gayoom had served the maximum number of terms allowed (two).
 He argued that since the election was held under a new constitution, the previous terms did not count toward the limit.
 The Supreme Court agreed that the limited terms were to be served "under this Constitution" and that Gayoom was therefore eligible to run in the election.

-On 25 August 2008 the Maldives National Congress and the Adhaalath Party announced that they would support Republican Party candidate Qasim Ibrahim.
+On 25 August 2008 the Maldives National Congress and the Adhaalath Party announced that they would support Jumhooree Party (Republican Party) candidate Qasim Ibrahim.
 On September 3, 2008, the six candidates participated in a televised debate.

 Electoral system

-The Maldives has Presidential system of government where the president is both head of state and government.
+The Maldives has a presidential system of government where the president is both head of state and government.
 Once in office, they could be re-elected to a second 5-year term, which is the limit allowed by the Constitution.

 In the Maldives, the president is elected by a majority or more than fifty (50%) percent of the votes cast.
 When a candidate does not receive a majority of the votes, the election then proceeds to a runoff (or second round), which are mandated to be held no less than 21 days following the election.
 In a runoff round, the candidates among the two who receives fifty (50%) percent of the valid votes cast, are elected to the office of the president.

 The official results of the voting are announced by the Elections Commission and published in the government gazette within seven days of the voting day of the presidential elections.